Adobe Stock 273418433

 If, for example you earn £200,000 and wish to make a £50,000 personal pension contribution.

-You can technically pay as much into a pension as you want, but the amount of tax relief is limited to a gross pension contribution based on the lower of your UK relevant earnings, or £60,000 per tax year (2024/25).
+The amount of tax relief is limited to a gross pension contribution based on the lower of your UK relevant earnings, or £60,000 per tax year (2025/26).

 It’s also possible, in some cases, to ‘carry forward’ unused pension allowances from the previous 3 tax years.